 Integrating fuel data into your fleet management software helps reduce both costs and your environmental impact

 Fuel is a valuable commodity to any fleet.
 One of the highest fleet costs, it’s often marred by frequent fluctuations which can make keeping within budget a challenge.

 Monitoring and managing fuel costs can be a complex process which is where fleet management software and fuel integrations can really come into their own.
 What’s more, they can help reduce your environmental impact too!

 Here’s what you should consider helping set you on the right track.

 Make the right fuel choice

 There’s no escaping it, the future of fleet will become electric and the initiatives and incentives are already in place to ease the switch to EV and hybrid vehicles.
-Car manufacturers are responding to this by rapidly increasing their EV portfolios as the sale of diesel and petrol is set to be banned in some countries from as early as 2030.
+Car manufacturers are responding to this by rapidly increasing their EV portfolios as there are calls for a ban on petrol and diesel vehicles by 2030.

 The environmental impact of vehicles

 Fuel choice is readily linked to environmental impact through increased CO2 emissions.
 The lifetime running costs of an EV vehicle versus petrol and diesel models can be measured to compare running lifetime running costs and help determine the most cost-effective models for a fleet.
 Calculations on lifetime CO2 emissions and reduction strategies can be included within this monitoring too.

 A higher purchase price often deters fleet managers from considering EV vehicles.
 However, lower fuel and maintenance costs can make them more favourable when measured against other fuel types through overall lifecycle costs.